 Yes, you can up to the Funivia (Cable Car) and the last part of the road is so spectacular!

-If you have already a rented car in Sicily or you have your own, then it’s worth it to visit Etna by own car.
+If you have already a rented car in Sicily or you have your own, then it’s worth it to visit Etna in your own car.

-Vice versa, with an organised tour, you have the great benefit to have a local guide with you that will tell you all she/he knows about the volcano and its history.
+Vice versa, with an organised tour, you have the great benefit of having a local guide with you who will tell you all she/he knows about the volcano and its history.

-You can even think to rent a car for a couple of days to visit Mount Etna on one day and for example, the Noto area, on another day.
+You can even think of renting a car for a couple of days to visit Mount Etna on one day and for example, the Noto area, on another day.